-Our home, the Milky Way galaxy is roughly 110,000 light years wide.
-It would take a modern day spacecraft 450 million years to travel from one side to the other.
-The sun only has about 22 orbits left around the galaxy before it dies.
+Our home, the Milky Way galaxy, is roughly 110,000 light-years wide.
+It would take a modern-day spacecraft 450 million years to travel from one side to the other.
+Before it dies, the sun only has about 22 orbits left around the galaxy.

 7. Jupiter has a lot of moons

 Jupiter currently has 80 moons.
 I say currently because astronomers are finding new ones all the time.
 Some of them are the size of planets themselves.

 8. Pluto is tiny

 Pluto is smaller than the United States.
 It is almost half the size of our moon.

 9. Uranus is blue because it has gas